 In order to borrow more on your existing mortgage, you will need to satisfy your lender’s affordability assessments, as you would have when you originally applied for the mortgage.
 Your Mortgage Adviser will assess your income and outgoings to determine the amount of additional borrowing you can apply for.
 The amount you can borrow will also be restricted by each lender’s lending criteria, which will limit additional borrowing to a set loan to value (a percentage amount of borrowing in comparison to the value of your property).

 What proof do you need to borrow more on your mortgage?

 In order to apply for additional borrowing on your mortgage, your lender will require certain documents from you.
-While these will vary per lender, they are likely to include the below as a minimum:
+At the Tipton, we require:

 - Proof of income (in the way of payslips and P60's or self-assessment tax returns);